-Stroke was the fifth leading cause of death in Florida between 2009 and 2011 ("2011 Florida Department of Health, Bureau of Vital Statistics").
-For individuals in Florida older than 65 years old, it was the fourth leading cause of death ("2011 Florida Department of Health, Bureau of Vital Statistics").
+Stroke was the third leading cause of death in Florida in 2018 ("2018 Florida Department of Health, Bureau of Vital Statistics").
+For individuals in Florida older than 65 years old, it was the fourth leading cause of death ("2018 Florida Department of Health, Bureau of Vital Statistics").
 The risk of having a stroke varies with race and ethnicity.
 African Americans' risk of having a first stroke is nearly twice that of Caucasians (Stroke Facts).
 Hispanic Americans' risk of stroke falls between that of Caucasians and African Americans (Stroke Facts).